Palpitations and SVT - Diagnosis and Treatment

 One of the most common causes of palpitations is supraventricular tachycardia, or SVT – we call this SVT.
 And this is caused by, usually a microscopic fibre in the top part of the heart.
 And typically the patient will say “I feel well, and then all of a sudden the heart takes off and starts going very rapid, very irregular and can last for minutes and sometimes to hours.”
 In some cases, the patients even have to come to the emergency room because the arrhythmia will not stop.

 The long-term options that are available for patients that have this problem are basically threefold.
 Most patients will have SVT for a number of years before they seek medical attention.
 Basically what they are doing is they’re living with it.
-What they’ve discovered is there are certain things that they might do, for example taking big breaths, or taking a big breath and pushing hard, which is called a Valsalva manoeuvre, will actually stop the arrhythmia.
+What they’ve discovered is there are certain things that they might do, for example taking big breaths, or taking a big breath and pushing hard, which is called a Valsalva maneuver, will actually stop the arrhythmia.

 But what often happens is that patients after a period of time, these episodes become more frequent, or they last longer, or maybe what might happen is that an episode might not stop.
 And at that point in time, living with it is no longer a great option for the patient.
 So at that point in time they have really two other possibilities.